HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medication-intro.md

 **Profile specific implementation guidance:**

-*  Since the binding is [extensible](general-guidance.html#extensible-binding-for-codeableconcept-datatype), when a code is unavailable just text is allowed.
+*  Since the binding is [extensible], when a code is unavailable just text is allowed.
 * When the medication is compounded and is a list of ingredients, the code is still present and may contain only the text.

 {% include link-list.md %}